-If you are currently in dispute with a person or company, or think that a dispute may arise, it is important to seek advice at the earliest possible stage.
-This is particularly so if there is a risk of damange to your / your company’s reputation by the counter-party to a dispute.
+If you are currently in dispute with an individual or company, or anticipate that a dispute may arise, it is important to seek advice at the earliest possible stage.
+This is particularly so if there is a risk of damage to your / your company’s reputation by the counterparty to a dispute.

-There are circumstances where litigation is in contemplation or has begun where the counter-party to a dispute may try to dispose of assets or otherwise ignore requests to stop certain activity.
+In some circumstances, a party to a dispute may try to dispose of assets before litigation proceedings begin or otherwise ignore requests to stop certain activities.